AICV-UofGuelph/GAN-NN/README.md

 ## Steps

-1. Put the map file you want to use in the 'data/' folder.
-2. Change variables in file (see next section).
+1. Put the map file you want to use in the 'env/' folder, update ```MAP_NAME``` variable accordingly (see next section).
-3. Start Python 3.9 kernel.
+2. Start Python 3.9 kernel.
-4. Run file.
+3. Run file.

 ## Changing Variables